RMSpratt/Chord-Identification-App/README.md

 **Build the application:**
 1. Navigate to the Flask sub-folder.
-2. Configure a virtual environment with the command:
+2. Configure a virtual environment with the command: 'python3 -m venv venv' or 'py -3 -m venv venv' on Windows.
 3. Install the build requirements with the command: pip install -r requirements.txt

 **Run the application:**
-1. Activate the virtual environment, '. venv/bin/activate' on MAC OS devices.
+1. Activate the virtual environment, '. venv/bin/activate' or 'venv\Scripts\activate' on Windows.
 2. Enter the command 'flask run' from within the Flask sub-directory.
 3. Navigate to the localhost link generated.

+**Note:** If using VS Code, check that you have the correct Python Interpreter selected if you have trouble running the application.
+I have found that restarting VS Code and re-doing the run steps has also helped in the past when the improper interpreter isn't being used.

-## Possible Future Updates
+## Potential Future Updates

 While I don't have plans to implement more features to this app at this time, all of the following features could appear if I return to the project:

 - Web settings for chord notation when rendered i.e. not using slash chord names, configuring middle-C
+- More clear errors for the client when entering chords to the web form.
 - More SATB rule checks including: voice crossing, hidden 5ths and 8ves, parallel unisons
 - The ability to read in CSV files of chords for rendering and analysis
 - Support for chords with extensions, i.e. 9ths, 11ths, and 13ths